mr5z/ExLang/README.md

 ## Philosophy

 - **Proven patterns are language features.** Dependency injection, value semantics, data transfer: these are not conventions or frameworks in ExLang, they are built into the language itself.
-- **Intent over mechanism.** Developers declare *what* they want.
-The compiler figures out *how*.
+- **Intent over mechanism.** Developers declare *what* they want; the compiler is responsible for determining *how* to fulfill that declaration.
-- **Smart defaults, explicit escape hatches.** The language should handle 99% of cases automatically.
-The 1% who need explicit control have the tools to do so.
+- **Smart defaults, explicit escape hatches.** Common cases should work without configuration.
+Where explicit control is needed, the language provides the tools to do so.
-- **Compiler as safety net.** Bugs that are caught at compile time cannot exist at runtime.
-ExLang moves as many error classes as possible into the compiler.
+- **Compiler as safety net.** ExLang aims to move as many classes of bugs as possible into compile-time errors rather than runtime failures.

 ---